PrasanthOfficer/SYNCHRONOUS-UP-COUNTER/README.md

 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Naneshvaran
+Developed by: Prasanth.T
- RegisterNumber: 24900972
+ RegisterNumber:  24900510
 */
 module synchronuous(out,clk,rst);
 input clk,rst;